 Iron poisoning in dogs can range in severity of signs from vomiting, bloody diarrhea, lethargy, and abdominal pain to more severe signs of shock, tremors, and potential cardiac and liver effects.

-Water.
 I think it’s pretty safe to say that water, in this case, would not be considered toxic to dogs.

 A specific type of prepared charcoal is found in white plastic cylinders inside bags of prepared foodstuffs like dog treats, chews and jerky.

 Salt poisoning in dogs and cats results in clinical signs of vomiting, diarrhea, inappetence, lethargy, walking drunk, abnormal fluid accumulation within the body, excessive thirst or urination, potential injury to the kidneys, tremors, seizures, coma, and even death when untreated.

 Based on researching and finding the results of people who asked about a hand warmer that their dog ingested it appears that it would depend on the size of the dog how toxic it would be.

 I did find this case series on hand warmer ingestion that suggests that large amounts of iron need to be ingested for hand warmers to be toxic and there’s probably not that much iron in one warmer that would be toxic to a dog the size of a Newfoundland, however, I would make a call to my veterinarian just to be sure If Leroy ever ate one.

 So if your reading this because your dog ingested a hand warmer or the contents of a hand warmer, I would definitely contact your veterinarian or call the Pet Poison Helpline to determine what course of action you should take.